Saqib2000510/Retail-Sales-Analysis-Using-SQL/README.md

 Database: retail_sales

-This project showcases SQL skills for analyzing retail sales data.
-It includes setting up a database, exploring data, and answering business questions using SQL queries.
-It's a great starting point for beginners to learn and practice data analysis with SQL.

 # Objectives
 1. Set up a retail sales database: Create and populate a retail sales database with the provided sales data.
 2. Data Cleaning: Identify and remove any records with missing or null values.